josalvatorre/monorepo-alpha/abacus/genesis/README.md

 #### Why not use AWS CodePipeline defined in Terraform?

-We're already embracing Terraform and AWS, so implementing CI/CD using AWS CodePipeline would absolve the need to add another technology (i.e. GitHub Actions) to our tech stack.
+We're already embracing Terraform and AWS, so implementing CI/CD using AWS CodePipeline would absolve the need to add another technology (i.e., GitHub Actions) to our tech stack.

-However, if we use AWS CodePipeline to make Terraform deployments to the AWS organization, that would be a soft circular dependency.
-If something goes wrong with the pipeline, the pipeline might not be able to deploy the fix to itself.
-It's therefore better to let GitHub Actions be the first mover given that GitHub automatically updates them.
+However, using AWS CodePipeline to make Terraform deployments to the AWS organization would cause a circular dependency.
+If the pipeline breaks, it may not be able to deploy a fix to itself.
+GitHub Actions doesn't have this problem because GitHub is responsible for deploying changes to the workflow.

 We can still use AWS CodePipeline for all other pipeline use cases.

 ### The AWS organization